xinzhuohkust/sentimentRPy/README.md

 # sentimentRPy
-R package for sentence-level and word-level sentiment analysis
+R package for sentence-level and word-level sentiment analysis.